linkedin/detext/README.md

 bash run_detext.sh
 ```

+### DeText training manual

+Users have full control for custom designing DeText models.
+In the training manual ([TRAINING.md](TRAINING.md)), users can find information about the following:
+* Training data format and preparation
+* Key parameters to customize and train DeText models
+* Detailed information about all DeText training parameters for full customization
 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.